It is Stefan von Molyneux forhead from freedomain.com.

 Well, that doesn't mean that you're ubiquitously right.

-We have two different points here, too.
+We, we have two different points here too.

-We're talking about different things.
+We're talking about two different things.

-Yeah, I'm done.
+But my Yeah, I'm done.

-Sorry, I can't continue that.
+I can't, I can't continue that.

 That's just not somebody who's debating in good faith.

-So if I say you agreed with me in this particular argument, to then say, well, that doesn't mean that you're right about everything all the time is total bullshit.
+So if I say you agreed with me in this particular argument to then say, well, that doesn't mean that you're right about everything all the time is total bullshit.

 I mean, just don't do that kind of stuff.

-Don't be ego invested to the point where you can't admit that you've changed your mind.
+Don't be ego-invested to the point where you can't admit that you've changed your mind.

 So yeah, just don't do that kind of stuff.